Josef Špaček (politician): Background

 Following World War II, liberated Czechoslovakia became increasingly subject to political pressure from the Soviet Union.
-Although the pre-war democracy was initially restored, by 1948, Communist influence had grown to the point that a puppet communist state under Clemet Gottwald took power in February of that year.
+Although the pre-war democracy was initially restored, by 1948, Communist influence had grown to the point that a puppet communist state under Klement Gottwald took power in February of that year.
 The communist party retained power until the pro-democracy, anti-communist Velvet Revolution of 1989.
 Following the death of Soviet dictator Joseph Stalin, however, some degree of reform took place in several of the Iron Curtain countries of central and eastern Europe.

 Dissatisfaction with only modest reformist development within Czechoslovakia led to political maneuvering against First Party Secretary Antonín Novotný.
 Early in 1968, Novotný was ousted and replaced by Slovak Alexander Dubček. Špaček, a party official from Moravia, was soon appointed to the Central Committee, along with other reformist communist politicians, where he was a voice for increased democratization.

 Five weeks before the Warsaw Pact invasion of Czechoslovakia, Špaček was injured in a head-on automobile collision outside the town of Havličův Brod (along the Bratislava-Prague highway) and briefly hospitalized.

 Following the invasion of August 1968, Dubček and the other leading politicians were returned to their positions in the party and government, but within a year, under Soviet pressure, they were swept out, to be replaced by the hard-line government under Gustáv Husák.
 Like Dubček, Špaček was also relegated to minor posts, a common fate for the reformists.